This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 A culinary hot-spot, visitors swarm to this seaside destination to satisfy their foodie cravings with simple Pintxos (small snacks) or lavish tasting menus.
 Social clubs here are swapped out for underground communal kitchens, and you’re more likely to go on a bar-crawl for the food than the booze.

 More than just being a mecca for those with a good palate though, the Basque Country has a rich and unique culture, and the heritage here is a strong draw.
-It’s Spain, but with the extra bonuses of all that the Basque Country offers, a region that spans both Spain and France.
+It’s Spain, but with the extra bonuses of all that the Basque Country offers, a region that spans both Spain and France, and unquestionably one of the best cities in Spain .

 The importance of the Basque Country culture is evident in both the local pride and the way it has been protected.
-Euskara is the oldest language in Europe and is used in day to day life and in the arts, from the tradition of Bertsolaritza (a type of sung poetry slam) to theatre and dance.
+Euskara is the oldest language in Europe and is used in day-to-day life and in the arts, from the tradition of Bertsolaritza (a type of sung poetry slam) to theatre and dance.
+It’s one of five official languages in the country – one of many surprising facts about Spain to first-time visitors.
 Perhaps the most simple difference that most tourist will notice though are that tapas is out, and Pintxos are in – and these finger-friendly snacks are reason enough to visit.

-Easily accesible from the UK by flight, or ferry from the south of England via nearby Bilbao, it’s the perfect gateaway for a weekend away, or a longer road or train trip through Spain.
+Easily accessible from the UK by flight, or ferry from the south of England via nearby Bilbao, it’s the perfect European beach getaway for a quick weekend break or a longer road or train trip through North Spain.

 So, let’s take a dive into how you can fill a long weekend in San Sebastián, and for those wise enough to stay in the Basque Country for at least a week, a few of my other favourite places in the region you should visit.